Heat Exchanger (G)

 Details

-The effective internal diameter of the channel at the cross-section with the smallest area.
-For non-circular channels, the hydraulic diameter is the equivalent diameter of a circle with an area equal to the area of the existing channel.
-Its value is equal to the ratio of the minimum cross-sectional area of the channel to one quarter of its total perimeter.
+The effective internal diameter of the channel in the section with the smallest area.
+For non—circular channels, the hydraulic diameter is the equivalent diameter of a circle with an area equal to the area of the existing channel.
+Its value is equal to the ratio of the minimum cross-sectional area of the channel to a quarter of its total perimeter.

-If the channel is given by a set of channels, pipes, slots or grooves, the total perimeter is equal to the sum of the perimeters of all elements.
-If the channel is a circular pipe, its hydraulic diameter is equal to its actual diameter.
+If a channel is defined by a set of channels, pipes, slots, or grooves, then the total perimeter is equal to the sum of the perimeters of all the elements.
+If the channel is a round pipe, then its hydraulic diameter is equal to the actual one.

 |